kendsr/shortURL-ms/README.md

 Install:

     NodeJS required

-Momgodb required
+    Mongodb required

     Clone or download repository to a directory then run "npm install"

         Installs express, ejs, mongoose, mongoose-shortid-nodeps and valid-url

     If not running locally two environment variables are required:

         APPURL      = The Url for your application